AdobeDocs/analytics-platform.en/help/getting-started/consistency-rcdp-cja.md

 ## Differences in GDPR (General Data Protection Regulation) processing

-Data processing logic for GDPR and data hygiene across UPS and data lake is quite different.
+Data processing logic for GDPR and data hygiene across Real-time CDP and data lake is quite different.
 We are working towards a single approach.

 ## Differences in data ingestion latency